igneus/In-adiutorium/README.markdown

 Liturgical texts are property of Czech bishops' conference.

+## Prerequisites

+* LilyPond (version 2.24 is currently used in development)
+* Ruby + the Rake build tool (required to build booklets and use development tools, not needed if you only want to build LilyPond music sheets)

 ## Building

-* .ly files in the root directory and in it's subdirectories [commune](./commune) and [sanktoral](./sanktoral) are mostly standalone sheets and are to be built simply running LilyPond over them
+* .ly files in the root directory and in its subdirectories [commune](./commune) and [sanktoral](./sanktoral) are mostly standalone sheets and are to be built simply by running LilyPond over them
-* .ly files in other directories are included in other ones and shouldn't be compiled themselves
+* .ly files in other directories are included in other ones and shouldn't be compiled on their own
-* you can build all sheets at once by running `rake build` in the root directory
+* `rake build` in the root directory builds all sheets at once
 * in directory [antifonar](./antifonar) volumes of the Czech antiphonal may be compiled by running rake tasks (run `rake -T` to see what is available)
 * in directory [sesity](./sesity) run `rake` to compile all the booklets at once or `rake -T` to see how to build them one by one

-The lilypond sheets often contain the author's personal notes concerning future development.
+The lilypond sheets often contain the author's personal notes concerning known issues and future development.
 To hide them, compile the .ly files with point-and-click disabled:

 `lilypond -dno-point-and-click FILE.ly`

 If you are using [Frescobaldi](https://frescobaldi.org/), there is the `LilyPond > Engrave (publish)` menu item for this.

-## LilyPond version

-LilyPond 2.24.x is currently being used in development.

 ## Contents